lnemsick-simp/pupmod-simp-libkv/docs/Design_Prototype2.md

 * libkv - SIMP module that provides

   * a standard Puppet language API (functions) for using key/value stores
-  * adapter software that loads and uses store-specific interface software
+  * a configuration scheme that allows users to specify per-application use of different key/value store instances
-  * a Ruby API for the store interface software
+  * adapter software that loads and uses store-specific interface software provided by the libkv module itself or other modules
-  * interface software to a few specific stores (file-based store to start)
+  * a Ruby API for the store interface software that developers can implement to provide their own store interface
-  * a file-based store
+  * a file-based store on the local filesystem and its interface software

 * backend - A specific key/value store, e.g., Consul, Etcd, Zookeeper, local
   files